 With vaccination rates plateauing, this government department took decisive action.
-Here’s how Antares built a cross-platform mobile app to share the Save the Date to Vaccinate message with more people.
+Here’s how Antares Solutions, part of the Cloud Collective, built a cross-platform mobile app to share the Save the Date to Vaccinate message with more people.

 - Vaccination rates dipping below 95% target

 - Limited ability to analyse app user behaviour

 - Time-consuming to maintain separate codebases for iOS and Android